collective/ZopeSkel/README.rst

     zopeskelenv/bin/easy_install zopeskel

 Once this is complete, you will be left with ``zopeskel`` and ``paster`` commands in the ``bin`` directory inside your virtualenv.
+If your virtualenv is 'activated', then the commands will be available directly.

 Available Templates
 ===================

 ZopeSkel internally consists of several ``templer.*`` packages which provide individual templates.
-When you install ZopeSkel you auomatically get these packages.
+When you install ZopeSkel you automatically get all the packages that are required to run ZopeSkel.

 To see details of the available templates::